tehomic/blog/draft/2025-03-04-melchizedek-in-leviticus.markdown

 IMPORTANT!
 date: 24 March 2025
-Got this inspiration while meditating : a poor man is maginalised by satanic persecution, that is the identity trait that makes the poor man poor.
+Got this inspiration while meditating : a poor man is maginalised by satanic persecution, that is the condition that makes the poor man poor.
 Jesus says "blessed are you when men insult and persecute you for the sake of the Kingdom of God. rejoice ! for great is your reward in heaven". the poor man may be talented and gifted but his horn is rejected, that is his authority and influence is weak. the Lord will chasten a man who is gifted but lacks character which is designed to purge out evil attributes like pride and lust for riches.
 David was gifted but his character needed refining, so God tested and tried him by the hand of Saul.

 about God's word that says 'Israel is my son, even my firstborn. and i say to you Pharaoh, let my son go that he may serve me. and if you do not let him go, behold, i will slay your son, your firstborn'. this is referring to both the nation of Israel descended from Isaac according to nature and Israel descended from Christ according to the Spirit. the natural nation is firstborn because they are ranked first by God among all nations and the latter are the spiritual nation or family ranked first among all the families of Man according to the Spirit.